IPHC GLOSSARY OF TERMS AND ABBREVIATIONS

 Byproduct.
 A species taken incidentally in a fishery while fishing for the target species that has some commercial value and is retained for sale.

 Catchability.
-The extent to which a stock is susceptible to fishing; quantitatively, the proportion of the stock removed by one unit of fishing effort.
+The extent to which a stock is susceptible to fishing; quantitatively, the proportion of the stock removed by one unit of fishing effort. the scaling coefficient between an index of abundance (or catch-per-effort) and the abundance at length or age that is most selected.

 Catch-at-age data.
 Data on the number of fish of each age group in the catch, usually derived from representative samples of the catch.